UAW reaches deal with Daimler Truck as contract deadline nears

 Contact Eric D. Lawrence: elawrence@freepress.com.
 Become a subscriber.
 Submit a letter to the editor.

-This article originally appeared on Detroit Free Press: UAW, Daimler Truck reach agreement, averting strike
+This article originally appeared on Detroit Free Press: UAW, Daimler Truck reach tentative agreement, averting strike